Chapter 01

 Three masses in space.
 Each pulls every other with Newton's law:

-That's it.
+That is it.
 The forces are simple.
 The orbits, almost always, are chaos.

 Why two is easy and three is hard.